-In 2013, up to 8 VCRS are offered as top-up scholarships to highly ranked PhD commencing students who are awarded an Australian Postgraduate Award (APA) or University of Sydney Postgraduate Award (UPA).
+Up to 8 VCRS may be offered as top-up scholarships to highly ranked PhD commencing students who are awarded an Australian Postgraduate Award (APA) or University of Sydney Postgraduate Award (UPA).
 The value of the VCRS will be up to $35,000 (tax-exempt) over a maximum period of up to 3.5 full-time years, payable at the rate of $5,000 p.a. for the first year and $12,000 per annum for the remaining 2.5 years.
 A relocation allowance of up to $5,000 may be provided for students who need to relocate to Sydney to take up the scholarship.

 The VCRS will be awarded by the Vice-Chancellor on recommendation by the Deputy Vice-Chancellor (Education) and the Academic Board’s Postgraduate Awards Sub-Committee.
 Academic excellence (e.g. a University Medal) and outstanding research potential will be the selection criteria.